Corbin Carroll Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks third in the league.
+- The Braves pitching staff ranks third in the league with a collective 9.6 strikeouts per nine innings.

-- The Braves have a 3.68 team ERA that ranks fifth among all MLB pitching staffs.
+- The Braves have a 3.65 team ERA that ranks third among all MLB pitching staffs.

-- Braves pitchers combine to give up the second-fewest home runs in baseball (51 total, 0.9 per game).
+- Braves pitchers combine to give up 52 home runs (0.9 per game), the second-fewest in the league.

+- The Braves will look to Soroka (0-1) in his second start of the season.

-- The right-hander last pitched on Sunday against the Philadelphia Phillies, when he went six innings, allowing two earned runs while giving up two hits.
+- The right-hander last appeared on Tuesday against the Oakland Athletics, when he threw six innings, allowing four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.